acanis/cycles_hawick_james/README.md

-Finding all the circuits of a directed graph with self-arcs and multiple-arcs
+C++ (STL) port: Finding all the circuits of a directed graph with self-arcs and multiple-arcs
 -----------------------------------------------------------------------------

 Algorithm and code by K.A.
 Hawick and H.A.
 James